Leisure Trilemma: The sweet spot between capacity, revenue & experience

 Traditionally seen, a visitor’s experience can be broken down into a few simple but rather crucial and interrelated factors:

-1. How much personalization the experience can deliver.
+1. How much personalisation the experience can deliver?

-5. How much visitors can immerse themselves into the world of choice.
+5. How many visitors can immerse themselves into the world of choice?

-6. How memorable and unique the experience is.
+6. How memorable and unique is the experience?

 When studying or dissecting the experience economy, these 7 factors are inevitable to consider.